 - [Print book only] Linda Davis Reno, St. Mary’s County, Maryland, wills (Lewes, Del.: Colonial Roots, ), five volumes, covering 1776-1857.
 The abstracts of these wills are very accurate, and include mentions of enslaved persons (indexed here).
 Sometimes freed persons of color also left wills.
 For wills after 1857, and all administrations, one has to visit the St. Mary’s County Courthouse.
 The wills prior to 1776 have been abstracted by Waldo-Woof!
 Books, but these abstracts have several errors and omissions — colonial era wills can be found at the St. Mary’s County Courthouse, as well as the Maryland State Archives.

-- [Print book only] Flower of the Forest genealogy journal, edited by Agnes Kane Callum, available to view at the St. Mary’s College of Maryland library.
+- [Print book only] Flower of the Forest genealogy journal, edited by Agnes Kane Callum, some editions available to view at the St. Mary’s College of Maryland library.

 - Family Search website (Church of Jesus Christ and Latter Day Saints), free resource, but an account must be created.
 Contains modern death records (social security death index), as well as historical Maryland death records, some probates, some marriages, and other records.